 The regional availability of vessels, equipment, and scrap facilities that support decommissioning operations also impacts the selection of decommissioning techniques and equipment and therefore impacts costs.
 In the 2014 BSEE report Decommissioning Cost Update for the Pacific OCS Region Facilities, the Mobilization & Demobilization of Derrick Barge costs account for 8% of the total costs.
 The available resources on the Pacific coast were limited to a DB500 without accommodation.
-That resource was used for dredging and had little experience in decommissioning experience is a concern for planning operations.
+That resource was used for dredging and had little experience in decommissioning.
+The other resources in the region were in use for marine construction, and the lack of decommissioning experience is a concern for planning operations.
 The 2014 Pacific report shows the Mob/Demob costs of derrick barges to range from \$3.1 MM to \$7.4 MM per platform based on 23 platforms analyzed (see Table 10-1).
 The long mobilization time (100 days) greatly increases the overall cost for the DB for a project that requires the derrick barge on location for 30 to 80 days.
-This cost is significant when compared to the Mob/Demob costs in the Gulf of Mexico of \$ 0.4 MM to \$ 1.3 MM based on 23 platforms (see Table 10-2).
+This cost is significant when compared to the Mob/Demob cost in the Gulf of Mexico of \$ 0.4 MM to \$ 1.3 MM based on 23 platforms (see Table 10-2).